stancl/tenancy-docs/source/docs/v3/single-database-tenancy.blade.md

 $table->unique(['post_id', 'user_id']);
 ```

-TODO: Unique constraints, validation, mention that eloquent models will be scoped, but DB calls won't

 ### Validation {#validations}

 The `unique` and `exists` validation rules of course aren't scoped to the current tenant, so you need to scope them manually like this: